About Us and Our Educators

 Sarah has been a health educator since 2010.
 She has taught, coordinated and implemented various health and promotion programs in the field of Maternal, Child and Adolescent health.
 Sarah holds a B.A in Sociology from UCLA and a Masters Degree in Public Health, focusing on Community Health Education from California State University, Long Beach.
 Now at UCSF and as a new mother herself, Sarah hopes to share her knowledge and skills by educating others about safe and healthy pregnancy, delivery, and post-natal care.
 Outside of work, Sarah enjoys spending time with her family, international travel, learning to cook and attending theater.

 Juli Fraga, Psy.D., Psychologist and Group Facilitator

-Juli, Clinical Psychologist has taught classes for the Great Expectations Pregnancy Program since January 2013, including the Afterglow, a 6-week postpartum support group and Emotional Aspects of Pregnancy.
+Juli, Clinical Psychologist has taught classes for the Great Expectations Pregnancy Program since January 2013, she has facilitated courses such as the Afterglow and currently leads the New New from Partners to Parents sessions.
 Dr. Fraga is a licensed psychologist and has a private practice in San Francisco.
 In her spare time, she enjoys writing and creative endeavors.